noaione/yuusha-shoukan-ln/sources/v02/chapter2.md

 though?!

 Damn, I've completely became her target.
-A stuffed animal rubbing its hands together as it slowly walked my way....
+A stuffed animal rubbing its hands together as it slowly walked my way...
 I felt fear just like when I'm watching a B-rated horror movie.

 [I-I was just checking out for a bit, it's not that I'm here to buy anything...]